Nalaxon/repairMonitorUploader/README.md

-## auth.yml example
+## auth.py example
-This is how the `.credentials/auth.yml` should look like if your username is `My Repair Café` and your password is `aVerySecretPassword`:
+This is how the `auth.py` should look like if your username is `My Repair Café` and your password is `aVerySecretPassword`:
 ```
-password: aVerySecretPassword
+PASSWORD='aVerySecretPassword'
-user: My Repair Café
+USER='My Repair Café'
 ```

 ## Adopt mapping